wp-plugins/wordpress-mobile-edition/README.txt

 === WordPress Mobile Edition ===
-Tags: mobile, pda, wireless, cellphone, phone
+Tags: mobile, pda, wireless, cellphone, phone, iphone, touch, webkit, android, blackberry
 Contributors: alexkingorg
-Minimum version: 1.5
+Minimum version: 2.3
-Tested with: 2.3
+Tested with: 2.7.1
 Stable tag: 2.1.1

 WordPress Mobile Edition is a plugin that shows an interface designed for a mobile device when visitors come to your site on a mobile device.

-Mobile browsers are automatically detected, there is no configuration needed.
+Mobile browsers are automatically detected, the list of mobile browsers can be customized on the settings page.

 == Installation ==